Summer 2018 In Tanzania – An Academic Safari

 Week 3: Visits to the rural communities of Maji ya Chai, Dareda and Mto wa Mbu for different perspective of Tanzanian culture and Health care system.
 Continued classroom instruction and academic field trip to Kilimanjaro and surrounding national park.

 Week 4: Tented Safari to the National Parks including: Lake Manyara, Serengeti, and the Ngorongoro Crater Conservation area.
-Group departure from Arusha (JRO) to Istanbul (IST) for connecting flight to JFK.

 Credits earned on this program will calculate toward a student's GPA at Stony Brook University.
 Non-SBU students are advised to check their home university policy on grade and credit transfer.